adamchalmers/tonic_problems/README.md

-There are two proto libraries, `person` and `student`.
+There are two proto packages, `person` and `student`.
 Students are a specialized kind of person, so the student library imports the person library.

-This works fine if student and person are in the same directory, but in real life, I don't have control over the location of either file.
-Furthermore, the `student` libraries isn't importing `person.proto`, it's importing `some/host/path/to/person.proto`.
-How can I tell Tonic to find `some/host/path/to/person.proto` in the right place?
+Each proto package has its own corresponding Rust library under `lib/`.
+I've got `lib/person` working just fine, however, `lib/student` panics when generating code, because it can't resolve the protobuf `import` statement for the `person` package.

+I can partially get around this if I move the proto packages around and rename them, but in the real-world code I don't have control over any file locations, package declarations or import paths.